mknnnnnnn/shrink-it/README.md

 Users can provide custom aliases instead of using randomly generated short code.

 ### Link expiration
-Links can expire after the given date and time.
+Admins can set an expiration date for links.
 Links will be no longer available after expiration.

 ### One-time links
-Links can be opened only once.
+Admins can create one-time links by setting maximum click limit to one.

 ### Maximum click limits
-User can set the maximum number of allowed clicks.
-After reaching the limit, the link is not longer available.
+Admins can set the maximum number of allowed clicks.
+After reaching the limit, the link is no longer available.

-### Click analytics
-The application track link usage, including click count and basics information.

 ## API Methods

 ### URL API

 Most URL endpoints require authentication.
-The `/{short_code}` endpoint is public and redirects to the orginal URL.
+The `/{short_code}` endpoint is public and redirects to the original URL.
 Changing the maximum click limit and expiration date requires admin permissions.

 | Method | Endpoint | Required role | Description |